Call for Applications:

 What Is Required for TTP Projects?

 - A faculty fellow applicant must be a full-time Georgia Tech academic or research faculty member and submit descriptions of the project he/she would like to sponsor.

 - The potential project must be endorsed by the relevant department(s) and school(s).

-- All TTP faculty fellows will meet as a cohort once a month, discussing the progress of their projects and providing feedback to others.
+- All TTP faculty fellows will meet as a cohort either virtually or in-person throughout the experience to discuss the progress of their projects and provide feedback to others.